KingsburyLab/kingsbury-group-website/content/training.md

 # Resources for learning python, git, and GitHub

-Please [contact us]({{< ref "contact/index.md" >}}) To suggest additional resources, report broken links, or otherwise give feedback on the resources here.
+Please [contact us]({{< ref "contact/index.md" >}}) to suggest additional resources, report broken links, or otherwise give feedback on the resources here.

 ## python

 Python is the language of modern data science.
-It is powerful, easy to use, and powers a vast ecosystem of software, utlities, and training materials.
+It is powerful, easy to use, and supports a vast ecosystem of software, utlities, and training materials.

 #### Basics